typo3-on-aws/Documentation/src/getting-started/launch.md

 ## Overview

-Only 3 simple steps are required to launch a TYPO3 system on AWS and it usually takes less then 5 minutes (assuming you already have an [AWS account](https://portal.aws.amazon.com/billing/signup){.fa-icon .fa-right-external-link-alt}):
+Only three simple steps are required to launch a TYPO3 system on AWS and it usually takes less than 5 minutes (assuming you already have an [AWS account](https://portal.aws.amazon.com/billing/signup){.fa-icon .fa-right-external-link-alt}):

 * Go to the [AWS Marketplace](https://aws.amazon.com/marketplace/seller-profile?id=3c5e5f3c-d60e-4405-a9ca-aae8abfa3e2b){.fa-icon .fa-right-external-link-alt}.
 * Choose the characteristics of the TYPO3-on-AWS machine image you want to use.